 I am not zero-waste and I am not against private jets, I am just your average human who uses logic and realizes that the problem isn’t CEOs who fly privately and fund presidential candidates who don’t believe in climate change.

-Also, I’m sorry for again defending Tesla.
+Here I am defending Tesla again.
 It seems as I cannot stop talking about them whenever I write about climate changes and what we can do to be environmentally-friendly.
 One day I will maybe write about why this company means so much to me.
 Maybe.

-And that little girl Greta or whatever her name is, I don’t care what illness she has, I disagree that people should be afraid and panic.
+And that little girl Greta or whatever her name is, I disagree that people should be afraid and panic.
 12 years ago they said we will be burning, too, yet here we are.
 I think that she should shout at her fellow so-called activists who are not doing shit for the environment.
 I think she should shout at those who spend money at the same companies they are pointing fingers at.